-Not only is an engagement party a fantastic way to, cough cough, celebrate the engagement, it’s also a perfect time to introduce important people in your life who may need to know each other.
-Connect Mom with your soon-to-be mother-in-law ASAP if they haven’t met already, and make sure all the friends in your anticipated bridal party can get along (preferably before the bridal party proposals go down).
-Getting these introductions taken care of during a party atmosphere paves the way for a smooth engagement and a very happy bride.
+Not only is an engagement party a fantastic way to, cough cough, celebrate the engagement, it’s also a perfect time to introduce important people in your life who may not know each other yet.
+Connect Mom with your soon-to-be mother-in-law ASAP if they haven’t met already, and make sure all the friends in your anticipated wedding party can get along (preferably before the bridesmaid proposals happen).
+Taking care of these introductions during a party atmosphere paves the way for a smooth engagement, relaxing wedding day, and a very happy couple.

 So what do you need to know about planning an engagement party?

 Traditionally, the parents of the bride will host the engagement party, but for those who love breaking from tradition, anyone with a willing heart can take care of this fun soiree.
-While you, the couple, can host the party yourselves, there’s enough on your plate with the beginning of wedding planning, so we suggest passing this baton off to a close friend or family member who enjoys planning events, or has a home that will accommodate the guest list.
+While you can host the party yourselves, there’s enough on your plate with the beginning of wedding planning, so we suggest passing this baton off to a close friend or family member who enjoys planning events.
+Bonus points if they have a home that will accommodate the guest list.

 When’s it Going Down?